WitchDevelops/WitchDevelops/README.md

 # About me

 <h2>👋 Hello there, I'm Domi</h2>
-<br>I'm a frontend developer with an extensive background in life science.
-I love creating beautiful websites and web apps with code.
-I also dabble in UI/UX and graphic design.
+<br>I'm a frontend engineer with an extensive background in life science.
+I love creating the UI for modern web apps in React/TypeScript.
+I also dabble a bit in UI/UX and graphic design.
 Usually you can find me reading a book, playing an (tt/c)RPG or knitting yet another pair of socks.

 ## Contact